 Next door to the Chinese Theatre, the Hollywood and Highland Center, with its four stories of shopping, restaurants and entertainment, now dominates the intersection of the same name.

 From the top levels of H&H, look to the south towards Hollywood Blvd, you can view the glittering marquee of the El Capitan Theatre (circa 1926).
 In the opposite direction, through the dominating multi-story archway, you can see the iconic Hollywood sign visible on the hillside to the north.

 Continuing in the northernly direction, head up Highland Avenue to the much loved Hollywood Bowl.
 Built in 1922, this amphitheater has welcomed top musical performers on its stage for almost 100 years.
 If you like, pack a picnic dinner and bring bottles of wine or beer.
-It's a rare treat to be allowed to "B.Y.O." (bring your own) into a venue like this.
+It’s a rare treat to be allowed to “B.Y.O.” (bring your own) into a venue like this.
 Just part of the Hollywood Bowl tradition.
-(More info: picnicking; allowed items for non-leased events; allowed items for leased events; What are leased events or non-leased events?)
+(More info: picnicking and house rules.)

 While you’re in the neighborhood, check out music at Avalon Hollywood (formerly The Palace back in my day).
 For more music, head down to Sunset Boulevard to The Hollywood Palladium (art deco circa 1940).

 The round Capitol Records building is also known as “The House that Nat Built”, e.g. Nat King Cole, it is just across the street from The Palace… I mean Avalon Hollywood.
 Catch live Broadway shows and movies at the Pantages Theatre (art deco theater circa 1930) on Hollywood Boulevard.